andersonbrito/openData/README.md

 # OpenData

-This repository contains data and codes used in analyses of published or submitted papers I'm a co-author.
+This repository contains data and code used in analyses of published or submitted papers I'm a co-author.

 ## Getting Started